 Once the pork belly is cooked, we get onto the second secret.
 This is to slice the cooked belly rashers into smaller pieces and brown them in a frying pan.

-Take your time over this step.
-Brown the meat slowly, turning it from a pale pinky-white colour to an appetising golden brown.
+Take your time with this step.
+Brown the meat slowly, allowing it to turn from a pale pinky-white colour to an appetising golden brown.
 Remember browned meat = lots of flavour.

 Secret number 3

-The third and final secret is to coat the meat in a sticky spicy glaze, adding the third layer of flavour, and shiny, thick and sticky coating.
+The third and final secret is to coat the meat in a sticky spicy glaze, adding the third layer of flavour, and a shiny, thick, sticky coating.

 What you will need